iPhone 6 watch. iPhone watch

 • CPU 80 MHz ARM Cortex-M3.

-The battery of the device provides 144 hours of work in active mode, the weight of the smartwatch is 56 grams, which looks very good considering the materials used in the design.
+The device’s battery provides 144 hours of operation in active mode, the weight of the smartwatch is 56 grams, which looks very good considering the materials used in the design.

 Mio Alpha 2

-The Alpha 2 smart watch model will appeal to athletes who prefer outdoor activities.
-The wide bracelet guarantees a good fit on the wrist, and the presence of sports sensors will optimize training programs.
-The device is equipped with a capacious battery, equipped and provides:
+The Alpha 2 smartwatch will appeal to athletes who prefer outdoor activities.
+The wide bracelet guarantees a good fit on the wrist, and the presence of sports sensors will allow you to optimize your training programs.
+The device is equipped with a capacious battery and is equipped with and provides:

 • monochrome screen, backlight;

-• water resistance, performance up to a depth of immersion of 20 m;
+• waterproof, operable up to immersion depth of 20 m;

 • plastic case, silicone strap;

-The battery guarantees 24 hours of active use, there are monitors of physical activity and calories burned, as well as a heart rate monitor with the functionality of a constant heart rate detection.
+The battery guarantees 24 hours of active use, there are monitors for physical activity and calories burned, as well as a heart rate monitor with the functionality of constantly detecting heart rate.

 In 2015 Apple company introduced its first smart watch.
-Of course, many users positively perceived them.
-The second generation (Series 2) introduced GPS, improved water resistance and autonomy.
-Thanks to this, Apple has strengthened its position in the market of wrist devices.
+Of course, many users received them positively.
+In the second generation (Series 2), GPS appeared, water resistance and autonomy were improved.
+Thanks to this, Apple strengthened its position in the wearable device market.

-However, no matter what OS you use (iOS, Android, or even Windows), you decided to read this article because you might want to know what else you can wear on your wrist and connect to your iPhone.
-Obviously, the Apple Watch is far from the only option, so there must be an alternative that suits you better and will most likely save hundreds of bucks.
+However, no matter what OS you use (iOS, Android or even Windows), you decided to read this article because you might want to know what else you can wear on your wrist and connect to your iPhone.
+Obviously, the Apple Watch is far from the only option, so there must be an alternative that will suit you better and, most likely, save hundreds of bucks.

-In this article, we have collected best alternatives Apple Watch smartwatch.
-Models are listed in random order, please use the table of contents to fast transition the points.
+In this article we have collected best alternatives Apple Watch smartwatch.
+Models are listed in random order, please use the contents to quick transition the points.

 Samsung Gear S3 Frontier

-If you have an Android smartphone, then a smartwatch is the perfect choice.
-Samsung Gear S3, which are also compatible with iOS / iPhone (according to the instructions).
+If you have an Android smartphone, then a smartwatch would be the ideal choice.
+Samsung Gear S3, which are also compatible with iOS/iPhone (according to instructions).

-Samsung claims that the Gear S3 supports 4G LTE networks, but this feature is only available in some regions, so often users are content with just connecting to a smartphone via Bluetooth.
-But the device is equipped with NFC, GPS, heart rate sensor, has a built-in speaker and protection against water and dust level IP68 (you can safely dip to a depth of 1.5 m).
-With Gorilla Glass SR+ on the screen of smart Hours Gear S3 will never get scratches.
-Round 1.3-inch AMOLED display pleases the eye with a resolution of 360x360.
+Samsung claims that the Gear S3 supports 4G LTE networks, but this feature is only available in certain regions, so users are often left with just connecting to their smartphone via Bluetooth.
+But the device is equipped with NFC, GPS, a pulse sensor, has a built-in speaker and IP68 protection against water and dust (can be safely submerged to a depth of 1.5 m).
+Thanks to Gorilla Glass SR+ glass on the screen of smart watch Gear S3 will never get scratched.
+The round 1.3-inch AMOLED display pleases the eyes with a resolution of 360x360.

-Smartwatches work on a proprietary operating system Tizen developed by Samsung.
-In this regard, it is worth warning that the choice of applications is very limited in comparison with Android or iOS.
-The advantage of Gear S3 is 4 GB of internal memory, which will fit a lot of music for jogging and training.
+Smartwatches run on branded operating system Tizen, developed by Samsung.
+In this regard, it is worth warning that the choice of applications is very limited compared to Android or iOS.
+The advantage of the Gear S3 is 4 GB of internal memory, which can accommodate a lot of music for jogging and training.

-Fossil is one of the few classic watch manufacturers trying to break into the smartwatch market.
-The origin of the Q Founder can be seen on the characteristic stainless steel bracelet.
-It is quite thick, although some people like it.
+Fossil is one of the few classic watch makers trying to get into the smartwatch market.
+The Q Founder's provenance is evident in its distinctive stainless steel bracelet.
+It's quite thick, although some people like it.
 In any case, there is a version with a leather strap.

-The watch runs on Android Wear OS, and supports not only Android smartphones, but also iPhones.
-The amount of RAM is 1 GB, which is at least twice as much as most competitors, so "everything flies."
+The watch runs on Android Wear OS and supports not only Android smartphones, but also iPhones.
+The RAM capacity is 1 GB, which is at least twice as much as most competitors, so “everything flies”.

-Unfortunately, like the Moto 360, there's an annoying 'flat wheel' effect at the bottom of the screen. there is a light sensor (so that the display does not reflect to it).
-If you're not too worried about the black section, then the Q Founder is a great choice for those who don't want to wear something that's too techy.
+Unfortunately, like Moto 360, there is an annoying flat wheel effect at the bottom of the screen, because... there is a light sensor there (so that the display does not reflect on it).
+If you're not too bothered by the black section, then the Q Founder is a great choice for those who don't want to wear anything too technical.

 Huawei Watch

-Smart watches Huawei Watch were presented at MWC 2015.
-They run on Android Wear OS and, in addition to Android smartphones, also support iPhone, although not all features will be available.
+The Huawei Watch smartwatch was presented at MWC 2015.
+It runs on Android Wear OS and, in addition Android smartphones, also support iPhone, although not all features will be available.

-Similar to the Apple Watch, the Huawei Watch boasts a sapphire screen and a stainless steel case, so the device looks expensive and stylish.
+Similar to the Apple Watch, the Huawei Watch smartwatch boasts a sapphire screen and a stainless steel case, so the device looks expensive and stylish.
 Huawei has opted for a more traditional round display.
-Although the dial turned out to be very beautiful, but the image on the round screen is not so perfect, especially when it comes to text.
+Although the dial turned out to be very beautiful, the image on the round screen is not so ideal, especially when it comes to text.

-Huawei Watch can count steps, monitor the user's physical activity and his pulse.
-On the official website, this device is described as a "smart data center" that allows you to take a look at your health status and improve your training process.
+Huawei Watch can count steps, monitor the user’s physical activity and heart rate.
+The official website describes this device as a “smart data center” that allows you to look at your health and improve your training process.

 The Garmin Vivoactive HR is a GPS-equipped smartwatch designed for sports enthusiasts.